HutechCJ/ProfioApp/README.md

 <blockquote>
 	<p align="justify">
 		This is a product of the CJ Code your Future 2023 contest.
 The purpose of this project is to help CJ Logistics improve the quality of transportation management.
+All components in the project are free.
 This project is not for commercial purposes 👍
 	</p>
 	<p align="justify">
 		We are a group of students from Hutech University.
 We are very happy to be able to participate in this contest.
-We hope that our project will be useful to CJ Logistics.
+We hope that our project will be useful to CJ Logistics and CJ Olive Networks Vina in the future 🤝
 	</p>

 </blockquote>

 <p align="justify">